movanet/Published/Mohamad Mova AlAfghani -- Curriculum Vitae.md

 ## Other Engagements

+1. 2023- now [member of the International Water Law Academy (IWLA)](https://iwla.whu.edu.cn/index.php?id=3624), University of Wuhan, China
-1. 2022 - Involved as expert and speakers at Make Rights Real Initiative.
+2. 2022 - Involved as expert and speakers at Make Rights Real Initiative.
 [Link](https://human-rights-to-water-and-sanitation.org/mrrtalk-openhour/)
-2. 2022 - Featured as one of the speakers in Asia in Focus, UNDP Business and Human Rights Agenda.
+3. 2022 - Featured as one of the speakers in Asia in Focus, UNDP Business and Human Rights Agenda.
 [Link](https://www.youtube.com/watch?v=VnR1uga6xL4)
-3. Participated in an expert consultation with the UN Special Rapporteur on the Human Rights to Water regarding rural water supply, 21-25 April, 2022.
+4. Participated in an expert consultation with the UN Special Rapporteur on the Human Rights to Water regarding rural water supply, 21-25 April, 2022.
-4. 2015-Present - Member of Jejaring AMPL (Water, Sanitation and Hygiene Network), Indonesia, currently serving as Coordinator for Research Cluster.
+5. 2015-Present - Member of Jejaring AMPL (Water, Sanitation and Hygiene Network), Indonesia, currently serving as Coordinator for Research Cluster.
-5. 2020-2021 - Served as a member of the Advisory Committee for Water and Open Government, SIWI, WRI and Open Government Partnership.
+6. 2020-2021 - Served as a member of the Advisory Committee for Water and Open Government, SIWI, WRI and Open Government Partnership.
-6. 2020 - Provided input and critique to the House of Representative regarding Risk Based Regulation applied in the Draft Jobs Creation Law, June 9, 2020.
+7. 2020 - Provided input and critique to the House of Representative regarding Risk Based Regulation applied in the Draft Jobs Creation Law, June 9, 2020.
 [Link](https://www.dpr.go.id/dokakd/dokumen/BALEG-RJ-20200610-033817-9215.pdf)
-7. 2013-2019 - Member of Waterlex.
+8. 2013-2019 - Member of Waterlex.
-8. 2012 - Contributor to Marseille’s 2012 World Water Forum Target and Solution Groups 1 (Stakeholders’ engagement for effective water policy and management) and 2 (Performance measurement, regulation and capacity building in the water sector).
+9. 2012 - Contributor to Marseille’s 2012 World Water Forum Target and Solution Groups 1 (Stakeholders’ engagement for effective water policy and management) and 2 (Performance measurement, regulation and capacity building in the water sector).
-9. 2012-Present - Member of the Indonesian Freedom of Information Network (FOINI).
+10. 2012-Present - Member of the Indonesian Freedom of Information Network (FOINI).
-10. 2011 - Involved in the Preparation for GOLD II Report with the UNESCO Centre for Water Law, Policy and Science/UCLG.
+11. 2011 - Involved in the Preparation for GOLD II Report with the UNESCO Centre for Water Law, Policy and Science/UCLG.
-11. 2011 - Member of International Water Association Task Force on Stakeholders Engagement.
+12. 2011 - Member of International Water Association Task Force on Stakeholders Engagement.
-12. 2005-Present - Member of Task Force on Implications and Policies for Center for Responsible Nanotechnology (CRN), a nanotech policy think tank based in New York.
+13. 2005-Present - Member of Task Force on Implications and Policies for Center for Responsible Nanotechnology (CRN), a nanotech policy think tank based in New York.

 ## Fellowships